-If you're looking for free and legal anime to watch over the Internet I highly recommend Hulu.
+If you're looking for free and legal anime I highly recommend Hulu.
 These days it's where I get all my anime.
 That's right, took a break from fansubs.
 Too busy to chase after the newest shows.
 Hey man, if it's on Hulu and I haven't seen it then it's new to me!
-I used to update the blog whenever a new show was added but I had to stop; the rate of Hulu's anime acquisitions kept increasing at a rate I couldn't keep up.
-So then I did what I always do such situations: I automated the process.
+I used to update the blog whenever a new show was added but I had to stop; the rate of Hulu's anime acquisitions kept increasing at a rate I couldn't keep up with.
+So I did what I always do in these situations: I automated the process!

 The Hulu Anime Tracker

 A simple bot with a simple job: to alert you of new anime content on Hulu.
-It's not perfect.
-Sometimes you'll get alerts on non-anime-related content.
-But for the most part it's solid.
-Hulu doesn't have an API so the best I could do was leverage their RSS feeds.
-It's such a pain in the ass though!
+Hulu doesn't have an API so what I had to do was leverage their RSS feeds.
+It's been a real pain in the ass, let me tell you!
 Hulu's content organization and RSS setup leave a lot to be desired.
-Anime is sometimes posted in the cartoons section and vice versa.
-At last count the bot was monitoring over 10 RSS feeds just to make it all work.
-The feeds are limited to 25 entries so I have to draw from many sources to make sure I don't miss anything.
+Anime is sometimes posted in the cartoons section and vice versa so we have to cast a wide net.
+This mean non-anime content can sometimes end up in the stream, despite our best efforts to filter it out.
+Can't be helped.
+At last count the bot was monitoring 15 RSS feeds just to make it all work.
+(The feeds are limited to 25 entries so I have to draw from many sources to make sure I don't miss anything.)

-The Hulu Anime Tracker has built-in flood protection.
-When Hulu acquires a show that's already aired the episodes are posted in a batch.
+When Hulu acquires a show that's already aired the episodes are typically posted in a batch.
 The batch may include the entire run of the show or a number of seasons; either way it's a lot of episodes.
 The flood protection works by taking only ONE episode from the batch—the oldest one—and dropping the rest.
 There's an indication to let you know if the episode was part of a batch and how many episodes were in it.
-The Tracker selects the oldest episode because, hey, if you're seeing this show for the first time then doesn't it make sense to start from episode one?
-Of course it does!
+The oldest episode is selected because, hey, if you're seeing this show for the first time then doesn't it make sense to start from the beginning?
+Duh!

 As always your opinions and suggestions are welcome.
 I hope you enjoy the Hulu Anime Tracker, I put a lot of work into it. ^___^